oVirt/ovirt-site/source/documentation/ovirt-orb/index.html.md

 ## Installing requirements

-In order to run the oVirt Orb you will need first to install Lago and some more dependencies.
+In order to run the oVirt Orb, you will need first to install Lago and some more dependencies.

 ### Installing Lago
 Lago is the framework that provides the basis for running all the required machines for our environment.